 FTC Investigation: Is Native Advertising Deceptive?

-Marketers may love native advertising, but the Federal Trade Commission– which is responsible for exterminating deceptive marketing – has always scrutinized the practice with a more skeptical eye.
+Marketers may love native advertising, but the Federal Trade Commission– which is responsible for exterminating deceptive marketing – has always scrutinized the practice with a skeptical eye.

-For years, pundits have debated the ethics of “embedded promotions” crafted to look like normal content.
+For years, pundits debated the ethics of “embedded promotions” crafted to look like normal content.
 Is it misleading?
 Does it trick users into clicking when they otherwise wouldn’t?
-The debate has raged, and now, the FTC is adding its 10 cents.
+The debate raged, and now, the FTC is adding its 10 cents.

 New Native Advertising Guidelines

-What are the important points of the native advertising guidelines:
+Important points of the native advertising guidelines

 - The “net impression” counts.